BukGet/api/docs/help.md

 Building Compliant Zip Packages Manually
 ----------------------------------------

-Not all plugins can be simple enough to be a singular jar file.
+Not all plugins can be distributed as a single jar file.
 Some plugins rely on other libraries or have configuration files.
-Because of this there is also format for generating a plugin package for BukGet using a Zip container.
-The Zip folder layout is pretty simple and is described below:
+For these plugins there is a simple format for generating a plugin package for BukGet using a Zip container.
+The Zip folder layout is described below:

 ```
     /lib